yanggangthu/FVS_cython/README.md

 # I)	THE METHOD
 This repository contains functions used to approximate the minimum feedback vertex set (FVS) of a directed graph, a problem whose exact solution is known to be NP-hard.
 This algorithms was used to estimate the size of the minimum FVS in a recent paper "Zañudo, J. G. T., Yang, G., & Albert, R. (2017).
 PNAS 114: 28, 7234–7239, doi: 10.1073/pnas.1617387114".

 This algorithm identifies a near-minimum feedback vertex set using simulated annealing (SA) and a local search of topological ordering.
-The algorithm is describe in the paper "Galinier, P., Lemamou, E. & Bouzidi, M.W.
-J Heuristics (2013) 19: 797. doi:10.1007/s10732-013-9224-z".
-The code follows the pseudocode given in Page 805 in that paper.

-The algorithm is describe in the paper "Galinier, P., Lemamou, E. & Bouzidi, M.W.
+The algorithm is described in the paper "Galinier, P., Lemamou, E. & Bouzidi, M.W.
 J Heuristics (2013) 19: 797. doi:10.1007/s10732-013-9224-z".
 The code follows the pseudocode given in Page 805 in that paper.

 The code is written in Cython and Python 2.7.
 The module requires NetworkX 1.11.